NikosAlexandris/pvgis-prototype/docs/reference/solar_irradiance.md

 - **Diffuse ground-reflected** is the radiation reflected from the ground surface onto the solar collector.

+!!! tip "Real-sky or Clear-sky conditions ?"

-PVGIS consumes time series of global and direct horizontal irradiance to calculate the diffuse components (sky-reflected and ground-reflected).
+PVGIS flexibly uses external time series inputs for global and direct horizontal irradiance, temperature, wind speed, Linke Turbidity, and Albedo to model solar irradiance components accurately.
+When these inputs are not available,
+PVGIS simulates the complete set of clear-sky irradiance components —including global, direct, sky-diffuse, and ground-diffuse— along with average temperature, wind speed, turbidity, and albedo based on climatological data and scientific models.

 ```python exec="true" html="true"
 --8<-- "docs/reference/solar_irradiance_diagram.py"